fossasia/wp-rotatingtweets/readme.txt

 * Caches the most recent data from Twitter to avoid problems with rate limiting
 * Uses [jQuery](http://jquery.com/), [jQuery.Cycle](http://jquery.malsup.com/cycle/) and [jQuery.Cycle2](http://jquery.malsup.com/cycle2/) to produce a nice smooth result.
 * Compatible with [W3 Total Cache](https://wordpress.org/plugins/w3-total-cache/).
 * **Multi-lingual** - now set up to be multi-lingual.
 The Twitter 'follow' button is automatically translated to match your site's language setting [if Twitter has made the appropriate language available](https://dev.twitter.com/docs/api/1.1/get/help/languages).
-Also uses [Wordpress's multi-lingual capability](http://codex.wordpress.org/I18n_for_WordPress_Developers) to enable translation of all the other text used by the plug-in via language packs.
+Also uses [Wordpress's multi-lingual capability](http://codex.wordpress.org/I18n_for_WordPress_Developers) to enable translation of all the other text used by the plug-in via [language packs](https://translate.wordpress.org/projects/wp-plugins/rotatingtweets).

-Currently the following languages are available:

-* US English *(complete)*
-* British English *(complete - mainly changing 'favorite' to 'favourite'!)*
-* Brazilian Portuguese *(complete - many thanks to Wilmerson Felipe for his help on this)*
-* German *(almost complete - many thanks to Nils Kroneberg for his help on this)*
-* Spanish *(complete - many thanks to Alberto Lario for his help on this)*
-* Italian *(complete - many thanks to [Mattia Migliorini](https://profiles.wordpress.org/deshack/) at [deshack](http://deshack.net/) for his help on this)*
-* Dutch *(public facing translation complete - many thanks to Natasja Weijer for her help on this)*
-* French *(almost complete - many thanks to [Alexandre Trudel](http://wordpress.org/support/profile/alexandretrudel) for his help on this)*
-* Serbian *(complete - many thanks to Borisa Djuraskovic at [Web Hosting Hub](http://www.webhostinghub.com/) for his help on this)*

-If you have made the plug-in work in your language, please send the translations you'd like to see or, even better, the relevant [gettext PO and MO files](http://codex.wordpress.org/I18n_for_WordPress_Developers) to [me](http://www.martintod.org.uk/contact-martin/) and I will then share them with everyone else.
-You can download [the latest POT file](http://plugins.svn.wordpress.org/rotatingtweets/trunk/languages/rotatingtweets.pot), and [PO files in each language](http://plugins.svn.wordpress.org/rotatingtweets/trunk/languages/) from this site.
-You may find [Poedit](http://www.poedit.net/) rather useful for translation and creation of PO and MO files - although the PO files themselves are quite simple text files and can be edited in Notepad or [Notepad++](http://notepad-plus-plus.org/).

 If you'd like to see what the plug-in looks like in action, you can [see the plug-in working here](http://www.martintod.org.uk/2012/05/29/new-twitter-plugin-to-show-tweets-in-rotation/).